 Comment: Albiro has participated in a FWF living wage project in Macedonia.
 Labour minute cost calculations were done, together with calculations to raise all wages above a certain target wage.
-In 2016, Albiro and the supplier managed to raise the wages to a specific target wage.
+In 2016, Albiro and the supplier managed to raise the wages to a specific target wage, but in 2017, the revised minimum wage in Macedonia almost matches up to the target wage.